-HAE has been classified as a primary immunodeficiency (PID), also known as inborn errors of immunity (IEI).
+HAE has been classified as a primary immunodeficiency (PID).
+Inborn errors of immunity (IEI) include PID, and are a group of more than 550 potentially serious chronic medical conditions.
 However, unlike other PID/IEI, people with HAE do not have an increased risk of infections.